sagecontinuum/sage/architecture_overview.md

 ## Data and Code Repositories:

 #### [Sage Data Repository (SDR)](https://github.com/sagecontinuum/sdr):
 Sage data is made open for research wherever possible.
 Some training data sets may require data-usage agreements to adhere to privacy guidelines or for operational security.
 However all sensor data and AI@Edge inference results are intended to be open and immediately shared in near-real time via the SDR.
-The SDR aggregates all data collected by Sage Nodes and provides web-based tools for extracting (slicing and dicing) relevant data components or viewing the data on map tools.  (ex BDR)
+The SDR aggregates all data collected by Sage Nodes and provides web-based tools for extracting (slicing and dicing) relevant data components or viewing the data on map tools (previously known as BDR).

 #### [Edge Code Repository (ECR)](https://github.com/sagecontinuum/ecr):
 A library of tested and benchmarked AI@Edge codes that can run on the Waggle software stack.
 The ECR provides a verified and versioned repository of AI@Edge docker images that can be pushed by the Beehive to Sage Nodes and executed.